AlessioTonioni/Simple_Audio_Diarization/README.md

 * Run an additional model to classify speakers and map them to intervals of time
 * Map whisper transcriptions to the speakers to print a diarization.

+**Run the colab with a T4 GPU runtime for a somewhat decent speed**

 ## Disclaimer
 This is not a supported product, it is supposed to be a one off thing, it might break if the imported libraries break.